mbmedhurst/Burgers/README.md

 - Displaying the new (or not devoured) burgers is working
 - Displaying the devoured burgers at the same time is not working - I don't know if it's an asynch issue or maybe you can't do two GET requests simultaneously
 - If you comment out the GET request for new burgers (isDevoured = false) then the GET request for devoured burgers will work and that data will populate on the screen.
 But I can't populate both at the same time.
-- The PUT request to update the 'isDevoured' status from false to true is not working.
-I am getting a 404 error.
-Even if Postman, it's telling me that the path /burgers/:id cannot be found.